An elegantly set table at Oldemors Hus with gold-plated cutlery, crystal glasses, and white tablecloth

 This charming house is located in the village of Åna-Sira, near Flekkefjord.
 It was built by the great-grandparents of master chef Rune Løyning.
 It surely is a home filled with stories and memories, a house with a soul.

-Mirrored chest of drawers, vase and bowl from my great-grandmother's house
+Mirrored chest of drawers with vase and bowl from great-grandmother's house, featuring original 1920s furniture

 Rune inherited the house from his grandparents.
 Though he originally worked as a ship captain, his passion for high-quality food was a constant.
 Fate took an unexpected turn when he joined MasterChef Norway, a popular cooking competition on national television.
 His talent was undeniable.
 He made it nearly to the top, and soon, offers came pouring in.